mbarralo/mbarralo.github.io/_posts/2018-06-20-security-xss.md

 There are two well known types of XSS attacks (Stored and Reflected).
 Stored or persistent Xss attacks are saved/persisted in the backend and can be retrieved later for various uses.
 Reflected are the ones shown in the previous examples.

-To address both the issues, both user **input validation** should be enforced as well as **output enconding**.
+To address both the issues, both user **input validation** should be enforced as well as **output encoding**.

 ### Input Validation

 We can use the framework of choice to help validate user input.
-We should strive for whitelising as much as possible.
+We should strive for whitelisting as much as possible.

 ```java